atodorov/qa-automation-python-selenium-101/module05/README.md

 ## Tasks & homework

-* Return to Session 04 and re-examine the Bank Account task.
+* Return to Module 04 and re-examine the Bank Account task.
 Define test scenarios for the `transfer_to()` method and implement them using unit tests.
 * Examine the existing test suite in details.
 What other tests can be